Foreign nationals wishing to start up business in Japan need to obtain a “business manager” visa.

-There are two types of business management status: regular business management status and special business management status.
-For more information on the differences between the two, please refer to this article.
+There are two types of business management visas, a regular business management visa and a six-month business management visa.

 After the Tokyo government receives the submitted application documents, the Tokyo government official will conduct an interview with the applicant.

 Based on the application documents and interview, they will make assessments from the perspective of the applicant’s possibility of attaining the regular “business manager” visa status after the 6-month preparatory period.

 About 2 weeks after application.